PlanSnapper

 Price per square foot = Sale price ÷ Above-grade GLA

 Example: A home sells for $420,000 with 1,800 square feet of above-grade GLA.
 Price per square foot = $420,000 ÷ 1,800 = $233/sq ft.
+(The U.S. median home is about 2,299 sq ft: see average square footage of a house for data by state and home type.)

 That is it.
 The complexity is in knowing which square footage to use.

-Why appraisers use above-grade GLA — not total finished area
+Why appraisers use above-grade GLA: not total finished area

 Appraisers compare properties using above-grade gross living area (GLA) because it is the most consistent measure across different property types.
-Below-grade space — including finished basements — is valued separately and at a lower rate per square foot.
+Below-grade space: including finished basements.
+Is valued separately and at a lower rate per square foot.

 Mixing above-grade and below-grade square footage into a single price-per-square-foot calculation makes comparisons misleading.
-A 2,000 sq ft home with 800 sq ft of finished basement is not equivalent to a 2,000 sq ft all-above-grade home — but they look identical if you only look at total finished area.
+A 2,000 sq ft home with 800 sq ft of finished basement is not equivalent to a 2,000 sq ft all-above-grade home, but they look identical if you only look at total finished area.

 For a meaningful comparison, use GLA in the denominator and adjust separately for finished basement square footage.